Help Us Improve Cubberley

 Upcoming Project Milestones

-• June 2026 – Council approval to place a measure on the November ballot
+• June 8, 2026 – City Council approval of Resolution to place a tax measure on the November ballot

 • November 2026 – Election and placement of a ballot measure